neilsambhu/ReinforcementLearningCourse/timeline/README.md

 12/9/2023 10:20 PM: pip install of stable-baselines3 does not work.
 TODO: downgrade python to 3.8.
 12/9/2023 10:25 PM: python 3.8 worked.
 12/9/2023 10:46 PM: environment step function gives 5 values.
 TODO: try python 3.7.
+12/9/2023 10:55 PM: there are still 5 values from the step function
+12/9/2023 11:09 PM: I added the truncated value as an output from the step function.